Enforce Colorado Springs' Fire Access Codes!

 "Streets began getting wider in the 1930s and 1940s to meet fire codes that mandate streets of a minimum width so fire trucks and emergency vehicles can speed to a burning building or accident victim. . .
 We say that all of our codes are written in blood."

 Please sign this petition telling City Council and Mayor John Suthers that adhering to fire codes in Colorado Springs is not negotiable!
 Stand with us in demanding that buildings under construction MUST meet fire access standards, and that no waivers be given to allow developers to bypass ANY rules regarding fire safety!
-Furthermore, we insist that any new buildings (less than a year old) that have been constructed against the fire code guidelines MUST be removed immediately for the public's safety.
+Furthermore, we insist that any new buildings (less than a year old) that have been constructed against the fire code guidelines MUST be brought to code (no exceptions, no waivers!) or removed immediately for the public's safety.

 We demand accountability and PUBLIC SAFETY FIRST from our local government.
 We must protect the people of Colorado Springs!